Vitol: Controversies

 In 2018, The Dispute Settlement and Sanctions Committee of CRE, the French Energy Regulatory Commission, fined VITOL S.A. €5 million for engaging in market manipulation on the French Southern virtual Gas Trading Point (“PEG Sud”) between 1 June 2013 and 31 March 2014.
 Vitol appealed this decision, but the French Council of State confirmed the sanction in June 2021.

 In 2020, Vitol Inc. agreed to pay a combined total criminal penalty of $135 million to resolve bribery charges with law enforcement authorities in the United States and Brazil.
 The resolution arises out of Vitol schemes to pay bribes to officials in Brazil, Ecuador and Mexico.

 In 2023, both Shell and Vitol were accused by Oleg Ustenko, the economic advisor to the Ukrainian president, of prolonging the war in Ukraine through exploiting a loophole in EU sanctions to bring products derived from Russian oil into Europe, through Turkey.
 Vitol, in April 2022, had pledged to cease trading Russian origin crude oil and product.

+In 2024, a Vitol oil trader was convicted in the United States on corruption charges related to more than $1 million in bribes he paid to officials in Ecuador and Mexico.
+In January 2026, in the aftermath of the second Donald Trump administration's capture of Venezuelan president Nicolas Maduro and deal with the Venezuelan regime about oil, the first US sale of Venezuelan oil went to Vitol.
+One of Vitol's senior traders had contributed $5 million to Donald Trump's 2024 re-election campaign and had been at a high-profile meeting at the White House in January 2026 shortly before Vitol got the contract.